anattemptatsomethinggreat/PasteTyper/README.md

 ### Usage

 1. Enter the text you want to paste when prompted.
 (For new lines use \n and for tabs use \t)
+2. Enter a typing speed.
+10 is recommended.
+The higher the number the slower it will type.
-2. Click on your document after pressing enter in the command prompt
+3. Click on your document after pressing enter in the command prompt
-3. After 3 seconds, the program will simulate typing the text with random delays and occasional character deletions.
+4. After 5 seconds, the program will simulate typing the text with random delays and occasional character deletions.

 ### Disclaimer
 **This program requires Java to be installed on your system.**